ericmikkelsen/D-D-characters/Characters/eric-og-mish-orchid.md

 ### Thursday April, 14th 2020

 We came out of the dragon world, almost everyone ended up at the bar, except or my brother Emandro, my half orc friend Thurngos, and I. We ended up in graves.
+We all got out but I had a hard time getting out.

 #### Scene 1: Resting at the OG

-Mish tries to unionize the ghosts.
+Mishtries to unionize the ghosts.
 It does note go well, he instead gets a very underpriced beer.

 We're looking or a necklace for some reason, and